 The great journalist, Ethel Payne of Chicago Defender, interviewed Halsell on a radio show on Voice of America.
 Payne really presses and criticizes her.
 But then Halsell's comeback, I thought, was really important.
 She says, "I hope the book will have meaning, but I don't think I'll change any attitudes.
 Prejudice and discrimination have had have been with mankind all through history, and it exists in every country in the world in some form or another."
 And then she keeps back-pedaling to all these other things.
 I think that she's trying to figure it out.

 For more on empathy, racial cosplay, and Grace Halsell, listen to this week's episode of the Code Switch podcast.
-It's a collaboration with the Radio Diaries podcast, in which we hear archival footage of Halsell herself talking about the conversations she had hoped to spark.
 You can subscribe to Radio Diaries here and follow them on Twitter at @RadioDiaries.